 The downside is that it uses electricity and it has a lot of moving parts that I can’t fix if needed.

 Also, there are a lot of reviews on the Internet that indicate the FoodSaver motors are not made to withstand serious regular use.

 I don’t know about you, but I like fresh coffee.
-Do you think I want to get out an electric contraption every time I want to pour some coffee beans into the grinder?
-No!
-Instead, I keep my coffee beans in a glass mason jar and reseal the jar with a few pumps of the Non-Electric Mason Jar Vacuum Sealer Gadgety Thing (patent-pending … not really, I didn’t invent this).
+I don’t want to get out an electric contraption every time I want to pour some coffee beans into the grinder 🙂 Instead, I keep my coffee beans in a glass mason jar and reseal the jar with a few pumps of my non-electric mason jar vacuum sealer gadgety thing (patent-pending … not really, I didn’t invent this).

 There are a lot of other people on the Internet doing this.
 However, most people are using a product found at Harbor Freight that is made out of brass, and there are lead contamination concerns.

 If you’re worried about the brass/lead issue, I’ve found a better solution with this plastic version of a brake bleeder.

 It’s actually a little more expensive than a traditional brass version, but it feels very solid and comes with a number of great nozzles and an extra hose… I wonder what else I could do with this thing?

 I’m always looking for low-tech, long-term food storage solutions like this.

 - 2 Easy Cucumber Recipes